UKHomeOffice/rotm/README.md

 $ npm run dev
 ```

+The app runs on the path /report-terrorism

-Then select one of the following journeys to see the applcation in action
+Then select one of the following journeys to see the application in action

 - [Collection](http://localhost:8080/collection)
 - [Someone else](http://localhost:8080/someone-else)